Financial Aid

 Institutional Scholarships:

-Academic Scholarship: $4250 Per Semester; 3.5 GPA or higher on final high school transcript; For traditional students from high school ONLY.
-Please contact the Office of Admissions for the application.
-Scholarship is renewable up to 4 years.
-Students must maintain a minimum GPA of 3.0 while attending Morris Brown at the end of each semester.
-Students must be full-time.
+Academic Scholarship: $4250 Per Semester ($579 mandatory fees not included); 3.0-3.4 GPA on final high school transcript; For traditional students from high school ONLY.
+Please contact the Office of Enrollment and Student Services for the application.
+The scholarship is renewable for up to 4 years.
+Students must maintain a minimum Cumulative GPA of 3.0 at the end of each semester.
+Students must maintain full-time enrollment (12 credits or more).

 A.M.E Scholarship: Up to $4250 Per Semester; 2.5 GPA and member of AME Church; For adult and traditional students who are current or new students.
 Visit AME Church – Morris Brown College for more details and to apply.
 Students must maintain a minimum of 2.5 GPA while attending Morris Brown at the end of each semester.